koushik383/Portfolio/README.md

 # Portfolio
-My portfolio website: a showcase of my work in web development.
-Explore my projects and skills in HTML, CSS, and JavaScript.
+This personalized portfolio website was developed by usinh HTML,CSS and Javascript to showcase my professional background,skills and achievements.